myrrlyn/SeniorDesign/lib/Utility/doc/Utility.md

 //  Returns 0x00 (0)
 ```

+(NB: A bug in parsing caused this method to improperly parse values A through F.
+This bug was fixed in commit `6c0e23e`.)

 ###### `uint8_t parse_hex(char l, char h)`

 Parses two alphanumeric characters into the number they represent.
 This has the